-Resources - The organisation has the bandwidth, a network, strong leadership, and the ability to cultivate resources for the proposed project
+Resources - Does the organisation have the capacity, a network, strong leadership, and the ability to cultivate resources for the proposed project?

-Practicality - The proposed plan is feasible.
-A strong argument and evidence to support the plan are provided along with an outline of a thoughtful implementation plan
+Practicality - Is the proposed plan feasible?
+Does the applicant present a strong argument and evidence to support the plan, along with an outline of a realistic implementation plan?

-References - A strong track record, past success, and recommendations from trusted groups or individuals
+References - Does the applicant have a strong track record, past success, or recommendations from trusted groups or individuals?

 If your organisation is interested in applying for a grant, or membership and a grant, please apply using this link.